App Browser Guide¶

 This option can be used to always load a specific domain in the app browser, even if the URL is out-of-scope.
 This can be useful for websites that do not work properly with the previous option enabled.
 It only has an effect when that option is also enabled.

 The value should be a comma-separated list of domains (without protocol and path).
-A wildcard * can to match zero or more characters.
-A wildcard can be escaped by using \*.
+A wildcard *

-• Preference name: firefoxpwa.allowedDomains
+- Preference name:

-• Default value: ""
+- Default value:

 Tip